scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ## Part 1

-Using these insights, we define the `minPath` function to compute the optimal path for a given `input`, using the numerical keypad if `isNumerical` is `true`, or the directional keypad otherwise.
+Using these insights, we define the `minPath` function to compute the optimal path for a given `input`, using the numeric keypad if `isNumeric` is `true`, or the directional keypad otherwise.
 It relies on `minPathStep`.

 Our two insights are captured by the `reverse` condition inside `minPathStep`: we switch to writing vertical moves first if horizontal-first would cross a gap, or if vertical-first is safe and the horizontal move is to the right.